ThorpeJosh/truenas-zfs-unlock/README.md

 This tool is designed to run on a machine that has network access to the Truenas server but preferably not in the same physical location.
 This image can run on a cloud server, raspberry pi, laptop, workstation, etc.

 Firstly set up (or edit) your zfs datasets to use "Passphrase" encryption, this will enable you to set the key yourself and therefore the encryption keys won't be stored by Truenas.

-Use a password generator that is set to use capital and lowercase lettering, numerals and special characters with the maximum allowable length (128 characters for example).

 Generate a Truenas API key in the web UI.